ModelEngineering/TemplateSB/README.md

 J1_3R: T3R -> T4 + R; k1c*T3R
 </pre>

+Since TemplateSB is intended to be applied to many source languages, various elements can be configured to adapt to different source inputs.
+This is described in `config.yaml`.

 One possible extension is to permit having a python expression inside a template instance (within `{` and `}`).
 This feature would eliminate one of the templated model lines in the above model by using `{m+1}` as a template instance.

 The repository is organized as follows: